 Use digital checklists to implement hygiene and protective measures in the church during the service.

-Use this checklist to prepare members of your community or religious organization for a Covid 19 outbreak.Download template
+Use this Corona checklist to prepare members of your community or religious organization for a Covid 19 outbreak.Download template

 Church congregations around the world had to close their places of worship and community centres in the context of the global corona pandemic.
 This is a difficult situation for believers for whom praying together is of great importance.
 Some holidays could, therefore, not be celebrated as before.
 Digital solutions such as the streaming of church services and exchange via telephone conferences were used.
-Somehow, but not the same feeling as when praying together in the church or working together for the congregation arises.
+Somehow, but not the same feeling as praying together in the church or working together for the congregation arises.

 The use of checklists can also help to implement and maintain all safeguards to continue to ensure the health of believers and church staff.
 Besides, there is an increased risk of infection during religious events through ritual practices.
 For this reason, these cannot be practised at first as they were before the outbreak of the novel coronavirus so that the spread of the pathogen can continue to be contained.
-According to this, the reopening of churches is not a return to normality, but a return to community.
+According to this, churches' reopening is not a return to normality, but a return to the community.